datacarpentry/spreadsheet-ecology-lesson/instructor_notes.md

-The purpose of this lesson is not to teach how to do data analysis in spreadsheets, but to teach good data organization and how to do some data cleaning and quality control checking in a spreadsheet program.
+The purpose of this lesson is not to teach how to do data analysis in spreadsheets, but to teach good data organization and how to do some data cleaning and quality control in a spreadsheet program.

 ### Narrative